Official US Government Icon

 Background

 Before joining HASS COE, Dr. LeMaster was the Technical Advisor for the Plans and Advanced Programs Division at the Air Force Research Laboratory (AFRL) in the Sensors Directorate.
-His research planning methods became the archetype for executing the directorate’s $900 million annual budget.
-Some other career highlights include innovations in reconnaissance imaging systems, deployment of new optical tools for treaty inspections, and commercialization of his polarimetric imaging patent.
+In this role, he was recognized by AFRL in an Award for Meritorious Civilian Service for research planning methods that became the archetype for executing the directorate’s $900 million annual budget.
+Other career highlights connected to AFRL include innovations in reconnaissance imaging systems, development and deployment of optical tools for treaty inspections, and successful commercialization of his patent in polarimetric imaging.

-Dr. LeMaster's contributions to science and technology have earned him multiple awards from the Air Force, NATO, and the international society for optics and photonics (SPIE).
+Dr. LeMaster's contributions to science and technology have earned him awards and recognitions from the Air Force, NATO, and the international society for optics and photonics (SPIE).
 He is a Fellow of SPIE and the Military Sensing Symposia.
-Dr. LeMaster received a Ph.D. in Electrical Engineering and an M.S. in Applied Physics from the Air Force Institute of Technology, and a B.S.E. in Engineering Physics from Wright State University.
+Dr. LeMaster holds a Ph.D. in Electrical Engineering and an M.S. in Applied Physics from the Air Force Institute of Technology, and a B.S.E. in Engineering Physics from Wright State University.
 Additionally, he is a graduate of the Air War College distance learning program.
-Prior to becoming an engineer, he served in the U.S. Army as a Cavalry Scout.
+Prior to becoming an engineer, he served in the United States Army and the Army National Guard.